sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 sonic# alarm acknowledge <seq-id-of-raised-alarm>
 ```
 An operator can acknolwedge a raised alarm.
 This indicates that the operator is aware of the fault condition and considers the condition not catastrophic.
-Acknowledging an alarm updates system LED by removing the alarm from status considration.
+Acknowledging an alarm updates system health parameter and thereby system LED by removing the particular alarm from status consideration.

 The alarm record in the ALARM table is marked with is_acknowledged field set to true.